Koitiata

 Koitiata is a settlement located in the southwestern part of Rangitikei District of the Manawatū-Whanganui region of New Zealand's North Island.
 At the time of the 2018 census, Koitiata had a population of 126.
 Marton is located 24 km to the east and Whanganui is located 29 km to the northwest.
 Nearby Koitiata is Lake Koitiata.

 Government and politics

 Local government

 As part of the Rangitikei District, the current Mayor of Rangitikei since 2013 is Andy Watson.

-Koitiata forms part of the Turakina ward of the Rangitikei District Council, which elects one of the eleven district councillors.
-The one representative of the ward is Soraya Peke-Mason.
-The mayor and councillors are all due for re-election in October 2016.
+Koitiata forms part of the Southern ward of the Rangitikei District Council, which elects two of the eleven district councillors.

 National government

 Koitiata, like the rest of the Rangitikei District, is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
 Since 2011 it is held by Ian McKelvie.

-Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
-Since 2014 it is held by Adrian Rurawhe of the Labour Party.
+Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, Te Pāti Māori and the Labour Party.